simonwep/pickr/README.md

         opacity: true, // Opacity slider
         hue: true,     // Hue slider

-        // Bottom output bar, theoretically you could use 'true' as propery.
+        // Bottom interaction bar, theoretically you could use 'true' as propery.
         // But this would also hide the save-button.
         interaction: {
             hex: true,  // hex option  (hexadecimal representation of the rgba value)